 Brown and Green Lentils: These are the most common lentils in the U.S., and you can find them at any grocery store.
 They’re a little bigger than other varieties and have a mild, earthy flavor.
 Great in soups, stews, and pureed dishes, like my Vegan Wellington!
 Bonus: they’re one of the cheapest foods you can buy at the grocery store!

 French Green (Puy) Lentils: These lentils also hold their shape when cooked, making them perfect in salads.
-If you find brown or green lentils turn out too mushy, try French green lentils instead.
+If you find brown or green lentils turn out too mushy, try French green lentils instead – they can even hold up well in lentil soup.
 They have a pleasant, peppery taste.

 Black Beluga Lentils: The fanciest of lentils and a bit more expensive than ordinary lentils.
 Since they hold their shape well, they make a great side dish or a bed on which you can serve your meal.
 Black beluga lentils have a hearty, full-bodied flavor.